 The Lord Provost is supported by a Depute Lord Provost and a team of 18 Bailies.
 The office also has an international relations programme promoting the city as well as developing our commonwealth and international development work and our twin city links.

-The Lord Provost is also Lord-Lieutenant of Glasgow, and therefore the Queen's official representative in the city.
-In this capacity, the Lord Provost hosts visits by all members of the royal family to Glasgow, and events relating to the armed forces, for example, remembrance day and armed forces day; and presents honours or Queen's awards on behalf of her majesty.
+The Lord Provost is also Lord-Lieutenant of Glasgow, and in that capacity, the Queen's official representative in the city.
+The Lord Lieutenant hosts all visits to Glasgow made by members of the royal family as well as events relating to the armed forces.
+For example, Remembrance Day and Armed Forces Day; and presents honours or Queen's Awards on behalf of Her Majesty.

 The Lord Provost is supported in all of these duties by the Lord Provost and International Office.